-One of the key elements in our moustache wax is petrolatum (or petroleum jelly), though much like band-aids or kleenex, it is a substance more commonly known by its most recognizable brand name, Vaseline.
-There is some controversy about this product and it has an interesting history, so lets take a closer look.
+One of the key elements in our moustache wax is petrolatum (or petroleum jelly/Mineral Oil), though much like band-aids or kleenex, it is a product more commonly known by its most recognizable brand name, Vaseline.
+There is some controversy about this ingredient and it has an interesting history, so lets take a closer look.

 The History of Petrolatum